da-wen/PhpRedisBundle/README.md

 * rPush: if optional parameter will be null, it inserts plank strings
 * sDiff: Third param seems to be ignored
 * sDiffStore: Third param seems to be ignored
+* sInter: Third param seems to be ignored

 Configuration
 =============